fousseyni-berthe/threat-hunting-scenarios/Operation-Silent-Corridor.md

 ## Investigation

-The attacker used the PowerShell cmdlet:
+The attacker used the PowerShell cmdlet: `Compress-Archive`.

-`Compress-Archive`

 This cmdlet compressed the targeted engineering files into an archive prior to exfiltration.

 ## MITRE ATT&CK Mapping